Sunday 16 May - Sunday 23 May

 There will also be OPEN SESSIONS throughout the week led by members of our congregation where anyone can come along to pray - no booking required.

-We would love as many people as possible to sign up for an hours slot during the week, and feel free to sign up for multiple slots over the week if you can.
+We would love as many people as possible to sign up for an hours slot during this week, and feel free to sign up for multiple slots over the week if you can.

 Where will we be praying?

-We have a prayer chapel at St Bs on the 1st floor.
+We have a prayer room at St Bs on the 1st floor.
 A space set apart for prayer and intercession to God.
-This room is able to be accessed 24/7, and it is the space we are using to pray this week.
+This room is able to be accessed for the 24/7 prayer week.

 A whole hour of prayer sound daunting?
 We've got you covered!
 There will be prayer stations and resources set up as tools to help you pray and focus on God, so the hour will fly by.

-Once you have signed up you will receive an email 24 hours before your slot with detailed instructions on how to access the building.
-Please look out for this email as you will need it to get to the prayer room!
+Once you have signed up you will receive an email 24 hours before your slot with detailed instructions on how to access the building/Zoom account.
+Please look out for this email as you will need it to get to the prayer room online or physical!